cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Relead the page with the exception in place.
 The error should be gone, and you should see the text "not found" instead.

+### Chrome on Linux

+Chrome on Linux is a special case, too.
+On Linux, Chrome manages its own certificate store.
+In order to import the generated certificate you need to open the settings and navigate to "Privacy and Security" -> "Security" -> "Manage Certificates" -> "Authorities" and click "Import".
+You need to set the filter to "all files" in order to see and import the .cer file.
+In the dialog that opens, select "Trust this certificate for identifying websites".

+On order for Chrome for Linux to accept the certificate, you have to answer the corresponding question during certificate creation with "YES" (or use the `--compat-chrome-linux`) command line option.
+Not that this will allow for easier abuse of the certificate as a CA certificate and should be kept off unless required.

 ## Start the server

 Launch the server with the generated certificate by running